 - Ephemeral (caused by precipitation) features, including ephemeral streams, swales, gullies, rills, and pools;

 - Diffuse stormwater run-off and directional sheet flow over upland;

 - Ditches that are not territorial seas, waters used in foreign commerce, or tributaries, and those portions of ditches constructed in some adjacent wetlands;

 - Prior converted cropland;

-- Stormwater control features excavated or constructed in upland to convey, treat, infiltrate or store stormwater run-off;
+- Stormwater control features constructed or excavated in upland or in nonjurisdictional waters to convey, treat, infiltrate, or store stormwater run-off;

 - Waste treatment systems.